Antonin-Deniau/ollama_packager/README.md

 # AgentML convertion script

-Convert the HuggingFace AgentML model to the Oolama format.
+Convert the HuggingFace AgentML model to the Ollama format.

 ## Usage